 6. Hot glue the legs and antennae.

 *For those of you down south, you might want to go red for fire ants!
 Make it the same way with the recycle materials and paints, except use red spray paint instead!

-I’d love to see what you come up with!
+I’d LOVE to see what you come up with!
 Share your creations on our Facebook page!